Tikal Mayan Ruins

 Tikal was ruled by a powerful dynasty.
 This unnamed family ruled Tikal for generations until 378 A.D.

-In 629 Tikal founded Dos Pilas, some 110 kilometres (68 mi) to the southwest, as a military outpost in order to control trade along the course of the Pasión River.
+In 629 Tikal founded Dos Pilas, some 110 kilometers (68 mi) to the southwest, as a military outpost in order to control trade along the course of the Pasión River.

 As Tikal reached peak population, the area suffered deforestation, erosion and nutrient loss followed by a rapid decline in population.